w3c/mathml-docs/notes-on-mathml/notes-intro.md

     *    input for computer algebra systems

-    *    other mathematics typesetting languages, such as TEX
+    *    other mathematics typesetting languages, such as TeX

     *    plain text displays, e.g. VT100 emulators